MikeR94/CI-Project-Portfolio-3/README.md

 ## Data Model

 I used [Google Sheets](https://www.google.co.uk/sheets/about/) to store all the data for the Formula 1 Hub application.
 This acted as my primary database where data would be sent to and also retrieved from.
-The [Google Sheet](https://www.google.co.uk/sheets/about/) had 7 separate worksheets, all of which had a different job.
+The [Google Sheet](https://www.google.co.uk/sheets/about/) had 7 separate worksheets, all of which had a different task.

 * *Leaderboard* - Used to store users scores and holds information such as **Name**, **Score**, **Correct**, **Incorrect**, **Difficulty** and **Date**.
 This sheet is sorted by column B, **Score**.
 * *Feedback* - Used to store all feedback that the user submits.